iamarunix/kubernetes/helm.md

--- What is Helm?
+- What is Helm?

 It is like a package manager EXE in Windows and YUM in Linux It is a package manager in Linux that container lots of YAML files

-Where Helm is used?
+-Where Helm is used?
 In Kuberenetes, it used to deploy a service/application

-Why Helm?
+-Why Helm?
 While compared to basic model of deployment in Kubernetes, Helm is easy and faster in deployments.

 2.1 Download eksctl